The Home Buying Process - 6 simple steps

-While you’ll find lots of articles about this topic, I wanted to create a simple version that people might actually read.
-So here are the seven basics steps to buying a home in Charlotte.
+While you’ll find lots of articles about this topic, I wanted to write one that's (hopefully) easier to digest.
+So here are the simplified steps to buying a home in Charlotte.

-A licensed REALTOR®, acting as your buyer’s agent, will be your best friend during your home buying process.
-Not only do they have a fiduciary responsibility to protect you and your best interests, they understand the process from beginning to end and can connect you with the best mortgage providers, attorneys, inspectors and so on.
+A licensed REALTOR®, acting as your buyer’s agent, will be your best friend during your home-buying process.
+Not only do they have a fiduciary responsibility to protect you and your best interests, they understand the process from beginning to end and can connect you with the best mortgage providers, attorneys, inspectors, and so on.
 Your buyer’s agent is your lifeline during the process and will hold your hand all the way through so getting one early on is the best way to go.
 If you don’t already know a good Realtor, let us help you find one.
+Most articles you read will tell you that the next step (getting pre-approved) is actually the first thing you need to do but if you know a good Realtor, chances are that they already know an excellent lender.

 The mortgage pre-approval process involves connecting with a mortgage person or your bank and allowing them to review your credit, work history, job situation, debt-to-income ratios, etc, and evaluate your ability to qualify for a home loan.
 If you can’t qualify for a mortgage or currently afford to make an all-cash offer there really isn’t any sense in continuing your home search until you’re financially ready.

 So, you’ve found the home that you’d like to live in, have been pre-approved for a mortgage, and have a great Realtor representing you.
 It’s time to make an Offer to Purchase and negotiate terms.
 An Offer to Purchase is just that...it’s an offer to a seller with specific terms in a legal document to purchase their home.
-Besides the 12 pages of legal jargon, the contract includes various negotiable items such as price, earnest money and due diligence fees, and dates.
-The seller can accept your offer, reject it, make a counter offer, or simply not respond.
-Now, prior to making an offer you’ll want to have a good idea of what the home is really worth so you don’t over pay.
+Besides the 16 pages of legal jargon, the contract includes various negotiable items such as price, earnest money and due diligence fees, and dates.
+The seller can accept your offer, reject it, make a counteroffer, or simply not respond.
+Now, prior to making an offer, you’ll want to have a good idea of what the home is really worth.
 Your Realtor will help you with this part by studying comparable sold properties and using their knowledge of the area to help come up with what they feel is a “good, fair, price” (as I like to phrase it).

 Congratulations, you’re now under contract!
 But the work isn’t over; and as a matter of fact, it’s just beginning.
 In order to complete your purchase, there are several things that need to be done: